A5jadAli/Streamline_apps/README.md

 # Streamline_apps
-This is just a simple chatGPT like application that I have created using python libraries, langchain framework and streamlit.
+This is just a simple chatGPT-like application that I have created using Python libraries, langchain framework and Streamlit.